tomalbrc/blockbench-import-library/README.md

 - The model won't tick if the entity wasn't ticked, reducing server and network load.
 - Uses the display entities culling boxes to reduce client lag.

-## Todo
+## Roadmap

+### 1.x

+- Bone modifier for more dynamic animations
+- Handle pre/post values for keyframes
+- mcmeta generation for animated textures
 - Bezier support for keyframes

-- Handle pre/post values for keyframes
+### 2.x

 - Dynamic Animations for dynamic animation speed, right now all animations are pre-rendered during import
 - Per-player animations; Show animations to only a single player or a group of players.
 Right now all animations are played globally, visible for all players
-- Multiple hitboxes
 - Multiple rider (for entities), currently only 1 is supported
+- Multiple hitboxes (requires the same changes as multiple rider support)

-- Particle effects?
+- Particle effects (?)

 ## Usage